-For example: Launching a pay-per-click marketing campaign that will produce a 150% ROI (return on investment) within 2 months.
+For example: Launching a pay-per-click marketing campaign that will produce a 150% ROI (return on investment) within two months.

-Quality project objectives – This type of objective focuses on upgrading the quality of services or products delivered to customers in order to improve outcomes and get you closer to your business goals.
+This type of objective focuses on upgrading the quality of services or products delivered to customers to improve outcomes and get you closer to your business goals.
 Regulatory requirements and compliance objectives can also fit under this umbrella.

-For example: Updating the interface of the payment page to reduce abandoned carts by 15% by the end of Q2.
+For example: Updating the payment page interface to reduce abandoned carts by 15% by the end of Q2.

 For example: Implementing a new work operating system across the company that will reduce repetitive tasks by 50% within two months.